Table of Contents

 Non-cash asset

-As the name suggests, non-cash assets include any planned gift not in cash.
+As the name suggests, non-cash assets include any planned gifts not in cash.
 These could include real estate, life insurance policies, and retirement accounts.

 Real property